cseanburns/journal-issues/manuscript.md

-A host of problems arises from this that impacts what journals publish, how metrics are calculated, how acceptance rates became prestige markers, and how information is organized and retrieved.
+A host of problems arises from this that impacts what journals publish, how metrics are calculated, how acceptance rates become prestige markers, and how information is organized and retrieved.

 I offered some solutions to improve